selfbits/blog/_drafts/2016-10-19-dashboard-tutorial-part3-social-auth.markdown

 To optimize user experience, you **GOT** to provide social auth capabilities to your users.
 Instead of undergoing the burdensome OAuth process, maybe providers have developed libraries to make things easier for us.
 So does Selfbits and we'll explore how by adding a facebook signup to our login page.

-We'll be using Selfbit's SDK from the start this time, however for those who are interested I'll explain later what exactly the SDK is actually doing later!
+We'll be using Selfbit's SDK from the start this time.
+However for those who are interested I'll explain later what exactly the SDK is actually doing later!

 ### Content